christopheradams/christopheradams.io/_posts/2023-09-21-moon-block-chain.md

 > password.
 I wish for world peace and good fortune for all.
 Thank you
 > God of Blessing and Virtue, your disciple bows before you.

-Seeking guidance by divination is a longstanding custom, but asking the Gods for a cryptocurrency wallet is something of an innovation.
+Seeking guidance by divination is a long-standing custom, but asking the Deities for a cryptocurrency wallet is something of an innovation.
 Tossing the moon blocks on the ground and interpreting their yes--no answer as a *one* or a *zero* gives Yao the first bit of information he needs.
-He would have to perform this ritual 128 times in total to compose a sufficiently long random number for the secure private key to a wallet.
+He would have to perform this ritual 128 times in total to compose a sufficiently long random number for his secure private key.
+Only Yao and the Gods know what it is.

 ![Moon--Block--Chain: Prayers on
 Foundation](https://static.christopheradams.io/file/cxadams-website/medium/nextcloud/Photos/Pictures/2023/yaojuichung-invidia/yaojuichung-moonblockchain-foundation-prayers.jpg){: .img-thumbnail}